Tribes of Europa

+Koch has confirmed the show won't be returning for a second season.

 Synopsis

-The story is set in 2074, 43 years after a mysterious global technological failure caused nations to slip into anarchy and fracture into dystopian warring tribal microstates.
+The story is set in 2074, 43 years after a mysterious global technological failure caused nations to slip into anomie and fracture into dystopian warring tribal microstates.
 On the European continent, there are hundreds of tribes, but the story focuses on three: the Origines, a tiny, peaceful forest tribe; the Crows, an aggressive warrior society; and the Crimsons, a militaristic society that aims at reuniting Europe by negotiation.

 Three Origine siblings, a young woman, a young man, and their teenage brother, find their peaceful existence in the forest shattered when a pilot from Atlantis crashes an advanced hoverjet in their territory.
 When the siblings rescue the injured pilot, the youngest sibling recovers a mysterious cube with advanced technology from the wreck.

 The Crows invade the Origine village to secure the technology, massacring most of the inhabitants.
 The older brother, Kiano, is sent to the Crows' slave factories.
 The sister, Liv, is knocked out in the massacre and comes to when Crows are searching for the cube.
 She shoots a female Crow warrior with a crossbow, and both are taken prisoner by the Crimson army.
 The younger brother, Elja, flees from the massacre with the cube, which is sought after by Crows, Crimson, and other powerful and resourceful figures.